Italian irredentism in Istria: Italian irredentism

 Contemporary scholar Matteo Bartoli complained that these census percentages included areas outside Istria (like the island of Veglia/Krk and the city of Castua/Kastav, a mostly Croatian town situated north of Fiume and outside the real Istrian peninsula): in his opinion the peninsula of Istria was still with a majority of Italians during World War I.

 In the second half of the 19th century, a clash of new ideological movements, Italian irredentism (which claimed Trieste and Istria) and Slovene and Croatian nationalism (developing individual identities in some quarters whilst seeking to unite in a South Slavic bid in others), resulted in growing ethnic conflict between Italians one side and Slovenes and Croats in opposition.
 This was intertwined with the class and religious conflict, as inhabitants of towns and western agricultural lands were mostly Italian, whilst Croats or Slovenes largely lived out in the countryside and elsewhere.

-Slav priests had an important role (in the ethnic conflict)... they, controlling the official church registration of the names, did many abuses (changing to slav many Italian family names)....
-In 1877 the Italian deputy to the Vienna Parliament Francesco Sbisà denounced the transformation of Italian names and surnames to Slavic ones....
-In 1897 Matteo Bartoli, a linguist from Rovigno, pinpointed that 20,000 names were changed with this forgery, mainly in eastern Istria and even in some Dalmatian islands.

-Capodistria was the center of Italian nationalism in Istria.
-In it, there was the main Comitato istriano (Istrian Committee for Union to Italy), the meeting place of famous Istrian irredentists like Carlo Combi and Antonio Madonizza.
+Capodistria/Koper was the center of Italian nationalism in Istria.
+In it, there was the main Comitato Istriano (Istrian Committee for Union to Italy), the meeting place of famous Istrian irredentists like Carlo Combi and Antonio Madonizza.
 From there, many Istrian italians went to fight for Venice against the Austrians in the Legione Istriano-dalmata.

 After 1866, when Venice and the Veneto region were united to Italy, there was widespread support for unification of Istria with Italy as well.
 Tino Gavardo, Pio Riego Gambini and Nazario Sauro where the most renowned between those who promoted the Istrian unification to Italy.
-Many of them enrolled voluntarily in the Italian Army during World War I against the Austrian Empire.
-Some, namely Nazario Sauro, were later captured, trialed for treason and executed in Austria.
+Many of them enrolled voluntarily in the Italian Army during World War I, fighting against the Austro-Hungarian Empire.
+Some, namely Nazario Sauro, were later captured, trialed for treason and executed.

 In 1913 Pio Riego Gambini, Luigi Bilucaglia e Piero Almerigogna created the Fascio Giovanile Istriano.

-After Istria was united to Italy, following the Italian victory during World War I, some Istrian irredentists reached high levels of importance inside the Italian government, like general Vittorio Italico Zupelli, who was appointed minister.
+After World War I, Istria became part of Italy under the Treaty of Rapallo.
+Some Istrian irredentists reached important positions within the Italian government, like Vittorio Italico Zupelli, who was appointed Minister after the war.

-Italy's participation in World War II on the side of the Axis powers resulted in the 1947 Treaty of Peace with Italy, which provided for the right of option of nationality, and consequently the country in which people on both sides of the new border would live.
+Italy's participation in World War II on the side of the Axis powers resulted in the 1947 Treaty of Paris, which transferred most of the territory annexed by Italy under the Treaty of Rapallo to Yugoslavia and provided for the right of option of nationality, and consequently the country in which people on both sides of the new border would live.
 The ensuing Istrian-Dalmatian exodus led to the emigration of between 230,000 and 350,000 of local ethnic Italians, choosing to maintain Italian citizenship.